jstrother/jstrother/README.md

 ### Hi there 👋

-- 🔭 Recently built out a portfolio site for an illustrator to display his artwork.
-Built in Svelte and Tailwind.
-(Yeah, he's a friend of mine also.
-Always happy to help him out!) 😄

 - 💬 Ask me about what drew me to coding in the first place!

 - 📫 How to reach me: stop by my website-- [jimstrother.com](http://jimstrother.com) ***OR*** by email-- <jim.strother@gmail.com>